UnLabel Poverty: Civic Dialogue & Installation.

-The event featured guided poverty education walks through downtown Asheville, creative writing shared by members of the 12 Baskets community, and a series of powerful panel discussions on lived experience, poverty education, affordable housing, and public policy—featuring elected officials, including our state senator.
-I designed the installation experience, including all graphic elements, to create a cohesive environment where image, story, and dialogue met in service of empathy, dignity, and connection.
+The three-day event included guided poverty education walks through downtown Asheville, creative writing shared by members of the 12 Baskets community, and panel discussions on lived experience, poverty education, affordable housing, and public policy—featuring community members, advocates, and elected officials including our state senator.

 Previous